-Here we want to share our tips & tricks with you which we collected over the past year and maybe some of them can be quite helpful sometimes.
-With the following rogramms you can find out about the wind, the exact position of the sun and much more.
+Here we want to share our tips & tricks with you which we collected over the past years and maybe some of them can be quite helpful sometimes.
+With the following websites and applications you can find out about the wind direction, the exact position of the sun, incoming traffics and much more.
 That will certainly make your trip smoother and hopefully successful.

-We recommend to read some tripreports to the airport/country which can be found on the internet, so you know what to take care of and miscellaneous things.
+We recommend to read some trip reports from the airport/country which can be found on the internet, so you know what to take care of and miscellaneous things.
 There a plenty of aviation forums where you find reports.

-And our last tip is to look on our website if we offer a spotting guide for the airport you’re planning a trip to or you are going to visit.
-If not so, we are really sorry and we would be very keen if you can write us so we can display the guide after your visit.
+Our last tip is, of course, to look on our website if we offer you the right spotting guide for the airport you’re planning a trip to.
+If not, we are really sorry and we would be very keen if you can write us so we can display the guide after your visit.

 - Never forget to carry an ID-Card or Passport with you, so you can prove who you are.
 Especially for airports in dangerous/critical countries where spotting isn’t really welcomed.
 Otherwise your spotting stay might be shorter than planned or you’ll have problems with the local police – that’s what we want to prevent.
 That’s why we often watch out for experiences before visiting a new airport.

 - Never cut holes into fences or destroy any airport property!
 The victims are the locals spotters who use the spots regularly.
 They have a problem with the security, not you.

-- Always keep your environment clean and take the waist with you!
+- Always keep your environment clean and take the trash with you!
 Be respectful and don´t destroy mother nature.